Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: Numerical experiments

-We tested the performance of our algorithm on the Movielens~(1M) dataset, which contains 1,000,209 anonymous ratings of approximately 3,900 movies made by 6,040 MovieLens users.
+We tested the performance of our algorithm on completing missing entries in the MovieLens~(1M),~(10M), and Netflix~(100M) datasets, which contain anonymous ratings of movies made by MovieLens users.
 The ratings are on an integer scale from 1 to 5.
 The ratings matrix is not complete, and the goal is to infer the values in the unseen test set.
 In order to test our algorithm, we further subsampled the available ratings by randomly removing 50$\%$ of the known entries.
 We then solved the~\eqref{BPDN} formulation to complete the matrix, and compared the predicted (P) and actual (A) removed entries in order to assess algorithm performance.
 We report the signal-to-noise ratio (SNR):

 for different values of $\eta$ in the~\eqref{BPDN} formulation.